Key takeaways:

 Read the full Select Engineered Systems review »

-If you have a telephone entry system installed at your property, consider replacing it with the ButterflyMX smart video intercom.
+If you have a telephone entry system installed at your property, consider replacing it with one of ButterflyMX’s Video Intercoms, a modern take on the telephone entry system.

-ButterflyMX’s video intercom makes property access simple.
-With an easy-to-use mobile app and features that improve the access experience for both residents and property staff, ButterflyMX beats out the telephone entry system by a mile.
+ButterflyMX’s Video Intercom makes property access simple.
+With an easy-to-use mobile app and features that improve the access experience for both residents and property staff, ButterflyMX beats out the telephone system by a mile.

 Author